Looking for work: education and training

 Further Education and Training (FET) courses offer you an opportunity to develop or upgrade your skills in the commercial and industrial sectors if you are unemployed or have been made redundant.
 You can search online for training courses.

 The Local Training Initiative Programme (LTI) is a project-based training and work experience programme carried out in the local community.
 It is run by local community groups.
-The programme is designed for people who are unemployed, primarily those aged 18 – 35 years who are finding it difficult to access the labour market.
+The programme is designed for people who are unemployed, who are finding it difficult to access the labour market.
+It is primarily aimed at people between 18 and 35 years old.
 You can access LTI progammes through your local ETB Training Centre or on fetchcourses.ie.

 Skillnet Ireland lets groups of private sector companies set up training networks to deliver a range of accredited and industry-recognised programmes.
 Skillnet Ireland also offers some training to eligible unemployed people.
 If you are unemployed you will not pay for this training.